jlapeyre/IntegerRingExtensions.jl/README.md

 ### Dependecies

 This package depends on `Nemo.jl`, which is slightly heavy.
-I only used it to try an immplementation of arbitrary precision integers, `ZZRingElem`.
+I only used it to try an implementation of arbitrary precision integers, `ZZRingElem`.
 This were much slower than `BigInt` in applications with `Matrix2x2`.
 I should remove this or make it an optional dependency...
 Or find how to use it efficiently, if possible.